 To get to and from the airport I suggest using one of the shuttle services which cost $16 per person rather than a taxi which will cost $40+ to the Waikiki area.
 Uber is also an option both to/from the airport and around Honolulu.

 Remember, my guide assumes you’re staying on a single island.
-If you plan on island hopping, you may need to budget another $250 per flight.
+If you plan on island hopping, you may need to budget another $250 per flight with Hawaiian airlines.
 Please note that the estimate given in this article is for using local transportation so prices will vary depending on where you stay.

 From vacation rentals to luxury hotels, Hawaii has every accommodation possible.
 However, no matter what you choose, you will likely find it pricey compared to other destinations.
-I’m going to estimate $1,400 for seven nights ($200 per night) in a midrange hotel in Waikiki-the most popular part of the island for visitors.
-The average price for a hotel room in Maui is also $200 per night.
+I’m going to estimate $1,750 for seven nights ($250 per night) in a midrange hotel in Waikiki-the most popular part of the island for visitors.
+The average price for a hotel room in Maui is also $250 per night.
 Prices can drop below $250 per night during the off-season, so you could save a bit of money depending on your timing.

 Certain parts of the island, such as Haleiwa, have limited options for accommodations, so be sure to book in advance.
 Overall, your cost to go to Hawaii will fluctuate depending on what accommodations you choose.

 If you are looking for accommodation recommendations in Honolulu, I suggest the following: